drvinceknight/cfm/_topics/about-the-course.md

 I will use a virtual board throughout class:

 - This will allow you to see the board more clearly on the class recordings.
-- Private access will allow you to write on the board if you want to.
+- I will share a copy of the board with you after each class.

 ## Technology in class